rkam/shairport-sync/CAR INSTALL.md

 ```
 # apt install --no-install-recommends hostapd isc-dhcp-server
 ```
+(The installer will get errors trying to set up both of these services; the errors can be ignored.)

 Disable both of these services from starting at boot time (this is because we will launch them sequentially later on):
 ```
 # systemctl unmask hostapd